SlavchoGeorgiev/SupportMe/README.md

 ## Build status
 [![Build status](https://ci.appveyor.com/api/projects/status/0xqake9jbu20d8oe?svg=true)](https://ci.appveyor.com/project/SlavchoGeorgiev/supportme)

-###Overview
+### Overview
-  Support Me System is web application which aims to facilitate communication between company providing support service and their clients.
-Support Me System is designed to be simple enough and to offer all main required features.
-Software design is flexible allowing to be easy extensible without need of big modifications of existing code.
+Support Me System is a web application developed as an exercise and it is **not Production-ready**.
+This application can facilitate communication between companies that provide support and their clients.

-###Data Layer
-  This web app use some data layers for access MSSQL Database server.
-First layer is Entity Framework 6, followed by implementation of Repository pattern, and data service layer.
-This abstraction on different layer has good separation of concerns and facilitate unit tests writing.

-  Base database entities are: Company, Location, User(in diferent roles), Contact, Address, Ticket, Message, Team
+Main entities are: Company, Location, User(in diferent roles), Contact, Address, Ticket, Message, Team
 -  Company has many Locations(Branches)
 -  Company has Contact
 -  Location has many Users